Have you ever felt that your salary is never enough, housing is too unaffordable, that it’s so difficult to achieve financial progress and so on?

 Given that these securities firms are licensed by the SFC and you get investor protection, you may want to think twice before choosing a bank for investing.

 Investing helps to add value to our assets, fight against inflation, increase cash flow and improve quality of life.
 Amateur investors might be worried about losing money.
 But as mentioned above, without investing, cash is bound to be eroded by inflation.
 Therefore, we should not resist investing because of fear.
 Instead, we try our best to increase the return on investment and taking risk you’re comfortable with.

 Common investment and saving products include stocks, currency funds, time deposits, bonds and annuities.
-Recently, there have also been robo-advisors that help invest by select stocks and funds, and ultimately do the investing for you.
-Don’t forget that MPF is also an investment tool, which includes stocks, funds and bonds with different risks – instead of leaving your MPF unchecked, manage it properly like another investment account!
+Recently, there have also been by select stocks and funds, and ultimately do the investing for you.
+Don’t forget that MPF is also an investment tool, which includes stocks, funds and bonds with different risks – instead of leaving your MPF unchecked, like another investment account!